NourhanSaeed707/Design-pattern/Creational-design-pattern.md

 # Creational Design Pattern:
 - These patterns are designed for class instantiation.
 They can be either class-creation patterns or object-creational patterns.
+## When Will We Need Builder Design Pattern?
+- Imagine that we want to build software that accepts customers' details and stores them in a database.
+Customers are shown a form that accepts the below **mandatory** and **optional** fields.
+- **Mandatory Fields** - First Name, Last Name, Primary Email, and Primary Mobile Number
+- **Optional Fields** - Middle Name, Secondary Email, and Secondary Mobile Number

 ## 1. Buider:
 - Builder pattern was introduced to solve some of the problems with Factory and Abstract Factory design patterns when the Object contains a lot of attributes.
 There are three major issues with Factory and Abstract Factory design patterns when the Object contains a lot of attributes.